Tipi-Hack/tipi-hack.github.io/_drafts/2018-12-16-Ph0wn-Chromecast.md

 After connecting to the switch, the first idea was to launch Wireshark and analyze trafic.
 When image diaplayed on screen changed, we observed an HTTP request in Wireshark:
 ![](/assets/ph0wn-chromecast-wireshark.png){: .image }

-All we had to do was to wait until the screen display the "Ph0wned" image and exctract it from Wireshark.
-Then by playing with brightness we were able to idenfity some text:
+All we had to do was to wait until the screen displayed the "Ph0wned" image and exctract it from Wireshark.
+Then by playing with brightness we were able to idenfity some texts:
 ![](/assets/ph0wn-chromecast-flag.png){: .image }

 Unfortunatly, due to compression the flag was not readable.
-But it was enough to ask the valid flag to the admin :)
+But it was enough to ask the valid flag to the admin ;)